SunbirdAI/SunBERT/README.md

 ## Pre-Requisites

+This model is built and trained using the [HuggingFace 🤗](https://huggingface.co/) framework.

 Requires a trained Bert Model.
 Example training notebooks can be found in ``notebooks`` dir We provide a pretrained model for Covid/Non-Covid Tweet classification